Void-STUDIOSDEV/DOSWrappers/README.md

 ---WARNINGS---
-STANDARD file might work in other non-APT package manager system out-of-box, but the BASH=WITH-EXTRA file will either have to have the commands changed or not work at all.
+STANDARD file might work in other non-APT package manager system out-of-box, but the BASH-WITH-EXTRA file will either have to have the commands changed or not work at all.
 The BASH-WITH-EXTRA file is not out-of-box.